Simulation

 Whether to split the residuals into outer and inner blocks.
 Defaults to False.

-The location to split the residuals at.
+The locations to split the residuals at.
 Required if `split` is True.

 Returns